Alexeyov/Alexey-Starsector-Portrait-Pack/README.md

 # Alexey-Starsector-Portrait-Pack
 A Portrait pack mod for Starsector.
-Created using AI Stable Diffusion
+These portraits were created using Severian Void SD model and some finishing touches in GIMP.

+Enjoy them :)